 “But who are they?
 How do we know?”

 He spit out the window.
 “You’ll know.
 They go around in feckin’ horse-drawn carts, live in these big camps around the edges of towns.
 Something different-looking about ‘em too.
 Just don’t trust ‘em.”

-Most drivers were genial and chatty, some invited us to dinner or to stay in their houses with their families.
+Most drivers were genial and chatty; some invited us to dinner or to stay in their houses with their families.
 Others were suspicious.
-But only one stood out a truly bad ride.
+But only one stood out as a truly bad ride.

 We were on the side of the N24 to Kilkenny, where our previous ride dropped us off.
 A bad spot: too fast, too little shoulder.
-It’s illegal to hitchhike on a motorway so we had our thumbs out nervously, expecting to be stopped by gardaí any minute.
-Raining and cold, the road long, wide, and wet as a river.
+It’s illegal to hitchhike on a motorway, so we had our thumbs out nervously, expecting to be stopped by gardaí any minute.
+It was raining and cold, the road long, wide, and wet as a river.
 Cars rocketed by.

-We stood there aching when a tiny white car passed us, pulled off the road, then to our surprise went in reverse on the shoulder and stopped beside us.
-I jumped in shotgun (in Ireland that’s on the left), crunching paper cups and bags, Ben got in the back.
+We stood there aching when a tiny white car passed us, pulled off the road, and then, to our surprise, went in reverse on the shoulder and stopped beside us.
+I jumped in shotgun (in Ireland that’s on the left), crunching paper cups and bags, and Ben got in the back.
 We introduced ourselves to the driver.

 “Andy,” he said through a cigarette and peeled the car back onto the motorway.
 He looked like a stray dog crouched over the wheel.
-Middle-aged, an outdoors-worn face, strong hands with dirty fingernails.
-The standard questions of where we’re from, where we’re going.
-I’m settling into the answers when he interrupted, “Do you drink beer?”
+Middle-aged, an outdoor-worn face, strong hands with dirty fingernails.
+The standard questions of where we were from, where we were going.
+I was settling into the answers when he interrupted, “Do you drink beer?”

 Sometimes the mind runs through excuses, justifications for why you don’t need to get out of the car, why you don’t need to stand on the side of the road again: Ah, one beer, what’s one beer?
 I’ve driven with one beer before.